daiaventureira/img-repo/README.md

 ## Requirements

-I assume you have ruby 3 and rails 6 installed in your machine, also you will need PostgreSql.
+I assume you have ruby 3 and rails 6 installed on your machine, also you will need PostgreSql.

 ## Instalation